Last updated: February 2, 2026

 • Capital protection in volatile markets: The main benefit is the guarantee itself.
 This provides a safety net during severe market downturns, ensuring that even in a crash, a significant portion (75% or 100%) of the investor’s principal is protected at maturity or death.

-• Estate planning advantage: GIFs offer a powerful estate planning tool.
-Because the investor names a beneficiary directly on the insurance contract, the funds can bypass the probate process and are paid directly to the heir.
-This avoids potential legal delays and probate fees.
+• Estate planning advantage (Probate Bypass): GIFs act as a powerful estate planning tool.
+By naming a specific beneficiary on the contract, the funds bypass the probate process and are paid directly to the heir.

 7. Risks and Limitations